 similar to d8, select branch for the development and hit Enter key.

-Step 2: Next step is to create database.
-We can use command line for login to mysql and create database
+Step 2: Next step is to create a database.
+We can use the command line for login to MySQL and create the database

 mysql -u root -p